Jositett/form-weaver-project/docs/QUICK_START_PROMPT.md

 - Only ask for clarification if you encounter blockers or need decisions
 - Follow the priority order in the relevant checklist
 - Update checklists after completing work
-- After completing the sprint, run git commands to sync the relevant submodule or the main repository.
+- After completing the sprint, run git commands to sync the relevant submodule (e.g., git -C frontend commit) or the main repository.
 - Coordinate between frontend and backend when dependencies exist

 **Context Files:**